matejrisek/PayworksTechAssignment/README.md

 "firstAppearance": "2012-01-01", "allies":["Visa", "AliPay"]}' \
 https://85.90.245.217/superheroes
 ```
->> Note that the token has to be provided with the leading Bearer string
+> Note that token has to be provided with the leading Bearer string

 ### Superhero update
 If you wish to update some of the fields, call the creation endpoint with the existing superhero name and with changed properties.